njwfish/TimerWidget/README.md

 ## Synopsis

 The TimerView Widget is the Toggl Today Widget that should really be in the app, but its even better.
-This widgetinterfaces with your Todoist account too, allowing you to track the amount of time spent on a given task in Todoist.
-It assumes you have corresponding Labels in Todoist for the projects you have in Toggl (as this is how my workflow is setup).
+This widget interfaces with your Todoist account too, allowing you to track the amount of time spent on a given Todoist task using Toggl.
+It assumes you have corresponding Labels in Todoist for the Projects you have in Toggl (as this is how my workflow is setup).

 ## Installation